Rational Points on Del Pezzo Surface of degree 1 and 2: Rationality and unirationality

+\end{itemize} \end{exam} \textbf{Note:} When we say a variety is ``rational", we mean it is rational over $\bar k$; otherwise we need to specify the ground field $k$.
+The question of whether a variety is rational is one of the most basic questions one can ask.
+When we work over a non-algebraically closed field $k$, this question becomes especially tricky.
+Various definitions are relevant, and we will focus on the property called ``unirationality". \begin{defn} A variety X over $k$ is \textbf{unirational} if there is a dominant rational map $\bP^n \dashrightarrow X$, defined over $k$. \end{defn} \textbf{Note:} The ground field $k$ must be specified when we consider the ``unirationality".
+Here are some basic properties of unirational varieties: \begin{prop} Let X be a variety over $k$.
+The following are equivalent:\\ (1) X is unirational.\\ (2) There is a dominant generically finite morphism $\phi: Y \longrightarrow X$, where Y is rational over $k$.\\ (3) The function field of X is contained in a purely transcendental field extension of $k$. \end{prop}

+\begin{thm} A smooth del Pezzo surface X of degree 2 having a $k$-point not lying on the exceptional curves, nor on the ramification curve of the map given by $|-K_X| : X \longrightarrow \mathbb P^2$, is $k$-unirational. \end{thm} \begin{proof} For the latter case, the proof is in \textbf{\cite{Manin}}; for degenerate ones see Coray and Tsfasman \textbf{\cite{Cm}}. \end{proof} \begin{rem} Segre proved that a smooth cubic surface over $\mathbb Q$ is unirational if and only if it has a rational point.
+J\'anos Koll\'ar proved in 2000 that this result also holds for smooth cubic hypersurfaces of dimension at least 2 over any field, including finite fields\textbf{\cite{Kollar02}}.

-\end{remark} \begin{theorem} Let X be a rational variety over k with a k-point.
-All generalized del Pezzo surfaces X of degree $ d\geq 3 $ with $ X(k) \neq \emptyset $ are k-unirational; non-degenerate del pezzo surface of degree 2 having a k-point not lying on the exceptional curves are also k-unirational. \end{theorem} \begin{proof} For non-degenerate surfaces this is proved in Manin \cite{Man}, for degenerate ones in Coray and Tsfasman \cite{Cm}.The k-unirationality of del Pezzo surfaces of degree 1 and conic bundles of degree $\leq 1$ is an extremely difficult problem.
-However over a local field k, a conic bundle having a k-point is always unirtaional(See Theorem 3.5.1 on \cite{Yu})
+\end{rem} The question of \textit{k}-unirationality of del Pezzo surfaces of degree 1 and conic bundles of degree at most 1 is an extremely difficult problem.
+However over local fields \textit{k}, a conic bundle having a \textit{k}-point is always unirational (see Theorem 3.5.2 of \cite{Yan})